IQSS/dataverse-puppet/example/masterless.md

 ###Prerequisites

-The module is tested on Centos 6 and Ubuntu 12 and 14, so make sure that is installed on your host machine.
+* The module is tested on Centos 6 and Ubuntu 12 and 14, so make sure that is installed on your host machine.
+* It is preferable the machine you are targeting is 'clean': no other software is installed on it.
+If there is, it probably does not matter, but there may be conflicts if you already have R, Java, Glassfish, PostgreSQL or Solr installed.

 ###Install the setup file

-Download the setup file from the dataverse-puppet repository with curl or wget:
+Download the setup file from the dataverse-puppet repository with curl or wget and give it executable persmissions:

     $ wget https://github.com/IQSS/dataverse-puppet/blob/4.0.1/setup.sh
+    $ chmod 744 setup

 Then start it up:

-    $ chmod 744 setup
     $ ./setup.sh [your operating system] masterless

 Valid os values are 'centos-6', 'ubuntu-12' and 'ubuntu-14'.

+###Explanation: where do the settings come from ?

+Default settings like passwords and file locations are hard wired in the puppet module code.

+You can override those settings when declaring a class in the example: /etc/puppet/modules/iqss/manifests/example.pp

+Another way to try out settings is the hieradata.
+As you specified the environment parameter as 'masterless', the configuration in

+    /etc/puppet/modules/iqss/conf/hieradata/masterless.json

+will overrule default settings.

 ###Post installation

 The installation is finished when you see lots of blue lines.
 Typically, it may take another two minutes for dataverse to startup before you can use it.

 ### Trouble shooting